anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 have arisen from problems raised by two separate teams attempting to implement RFC 9537 in both an RDAP web client and an RDAP command line client.
 Some of these problems may be insurmountable, leaving portions of RFC 9537 non-interoperable between clients and servers, while other problems place a high degree of complexity upon clients.
-The author(s) of this document may submit it as an Internet Draft to the IETF’s REGEXT working group

 {mainmatter}